jsinkers/notes/_notebooks/comp_sys/02_application_layer.md

   `cse.nyu.edu`
 - **iterative query** e.g. $2, 3, 4$ in image, as replies are directly returned to `dns.nyu.edu`
 - in theory: any query could be recursive or iterative, but usually follow pattern
-  - requesting host $\rarrow$ local DNS server: recursive
+  - requesting host $\rightarrow$ local DNS server: recursive
   - remaining queries: iterative

 ### DNS Messages